trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 ##### `allow` and `deny`

 Both comes from the `ngx_http_access_module` module allows limiting access to certain client addresses.
-You can combining `allow/deny` rules
+You can combining `allow/deny` rules.

 The easiest path would be to start out by denying all access, then only granting access to those locations you want.